Juhi-og/ai/3_ai_prompts_and_assistant.md

 - Don't answer yet, but rather ask couple questions to understand better what I mean.
 - Now here is what happened today please add this to my memory.

+# Prompt building for custom AI
+- Don't answer yet, but rather ask couple questions to understand better what I mean.
+I want to customize ChatGPT to create my own personal assistant.
+Have voice conversations to interact with it.
+A diary to keep up with things I have learned.
+Help me with personal growth and setup archievable goals.
+Sparr with me and to motivate me keeping my ADHD in mind.

 ## ChatGTP Vision
 - Screenshot of a website with a prompt